Sète: History

 During the 11th century Catharism appeared in the Languedoc region.

 1600–1900

 On 29 July 1666, the first stone was officially set on the Saint-Louis pier.

-In 1681 the Canal du Midi was completed.

-In 1684, Vauban visited the port.

-In 1703, Saint-Louis church was consecrated.
+The Canal du Midi was completed in 1681 and Vauban visited the port in 1684.
+Saint-Louis church was consecrated in 1703.
 From 24 to 26 July 1710, during the War of the Spanish Succession the British attacked Sète, soon fought back by the Adrien Maurice de Noailles Duke of Noailles.

-In 1710–1711, Saint-Pierre and Butte-Ronde forts were built.
+Between 1710 and 1711, Saint-Pierre and Butte-Ronde forts were built.

-In 1724, the townhouse was bought.

-In 1744, the Richelieu citadel and the Castellas tower were built.
+The Hôtel de Ville was acquired in 1723 and the Richelieu citadel and the Castellas tower were built in 1744.